 Wine rated (2024 guide) 98/100

-Is it possible to create a structured wine without heaviness?
-Cabernet Franc Gran Enemigo Gualtallary 2021 provides a remarkable answer to this apparent paradox, finding the solution in a balanced combination of terroir and meticulous cellar work.
-It's almost utopian: a mountain wine with the structure and character of high-altitude vineyards, but with the agility and freshness of an oceanic red.
-Purple in color, it opens with aromas of blackberry and plum, enhanced by notes of mountain herbs, a touch of sour cherry, blackcurrant and floral notes of violet and lavender.
-Dry and juicy, with a slightly compact texture, this wine glides across the palate with airy grace, supported by fine, chalky tannins.
+Is it possible to create a structured wine that is not heavy?
+The Cabernet Franc Gran Enemigo Gualtallary 2021 provides a remarkable answer to this apparent paradox, finding the solution in a balanced combination of terroir and meticulous work in the cellar.
+It is almost utopian: a mountain wine with the structure and character of high-altitude vineyards, but with the agility and freshness of an oceanic red.
+Purple in color, it opens with aromas of blackberry and plum, enhanced by notes of mountain herbs, a touch of sour cherry, blackcurrant, and floral notes of violet and lavender.
+Dry and juicy, with a slightly compact texture, this wine glides across the palate with an airy grace, supported by fine, chalky tannins.
 This wine is a real triumph.
 2026-2046

 James Suckling